Treatment of Acute Glaucoma in Germany

 - Surgical iridectomy is a removal of a part of the iris, which creates an additional outflow path from the posterior chamber to the anterior one.

-- Phacoemulsification with an intraocular lens implantation involves the replacement of the patient's own lens with an artificial one.
+- Phacoemulsification with intraocular lens implantation involves the replacement of the patient's lens with an artificial one.

-After the surgical treatment, up to 76% of patients have completely normal intraocular pressure and do not need any medications.
-The rest still need drugs; taking into account this group of patients, a complete control of intraocular pressure after the treatment of angle-closure glaucoma is achieved in 99% of those treated.
+After surgical treatment, up to 76% of patients have normal intraocular pressure and do not need any medications.
+The rest still need drugs; taking into account this group of patients, complete control of intraocular pressure after the treatment of angle-closure glaucoma is achieved in 99% of those treated.

-The best results and the lowest frequency of need for repeated operations are achieved in the case of phacoemulsification with the artificial lens implantation.
+The best results and the lowest frequency of need for repeated operations are achieved in the case of phacoemulsification with artificial lens implantation.
 However, this operation for glaucoma is technically complicated, so it is better to undergo it in a good clinic and by experienced specialists.
-A shallow anterior chamber, a poor visibility due to the corneal edema, a small pupil, an increased intraocular pressure, and a lens instability increase the risk of surgical complications.
+A shallow anterior chamber, poor visibility due to corneal edema, a small pupil, increased intraocular pressure, and lens instability increases the risk of surgical complications.
 The guidelines of the European Glaucoma Society direct physicians to perform an iridotomy or an iridectomy first, and the lens interventions are carried out for chronic angle-closure glaucoma.

-To undergo your diagnostics, treatment of angle-closure glaucoma and rehabilitation in one of the German hospitals, you are kindly welcome to use the Booking Health service.
+To undergo your diagnostics, treatment of angle-closure glaucoma, and rehabilitation in one of the German hospitals, you are kindly welcome to use the Booking Health service.
 Here you can see the prices and make an appointment for your treatment at the best price.
-The specialists of the Booking Health company will help you to choose the most suitable clinics in Germany and organize your trip.
+The Booking Health specialists will help you choose the most suitable clinics in Germany and organize your trip.

 Authors: